- Previous Article: [2/3] The Power Search: Syntactic Sugar

 2. label CONTAINS "Wireless"

-- Search 1 will produce no results as Signals A and B only include words that begin with Wire.
+- Search 1 will produce no results as Signals A and B include words that only begin with Wire but continue on.

 - Search 2 will produce Signal A as its title contains the exact word Wireless.